Ecommerce integration types

-iframe and API
+iframe and API integration

 PCI burden on developers & merchants:** LOW

-A source (an encrypted card token) is provided to your application after the card has been encrypted and tokenized for use with the Clover payment system.
+The iframe tokenizer lets customers provide card data securely to the Clover servers.
+A source, which is an encrypted card token, is provided to your app after the card is encrypted and tokenized for use with the Clover payment system.
 This gives your app the benefit of reduced PCI compliance burden, as well as speeding up the integration and coding process by using a pre-built component.
-Further, Clover will keep the tokenizer up to date with any future API changes so your app will require less maintenance.
+Clover keeps the tokenizer up to date with any future API changes, so your app requires less maintenance.

-Use cases
+Use case

-Most Ecommerce merchants require an application built with this type of integration.
+Most ecommerce merchants require an app built with this type of integration.
 It provides the greatest business benefit and the lowest security risk for card-not-present payments through a third-party Clover app.
+For instance, a Clover merchant running a small retail store wants to set up an online store to expand their customer base.
+You can quickly build the payment aspect of the online store with an iframe and API integration.

 2025